History of BigBrain

 BigBrain is a freely accessible high-resolution 3D digital atlas of the human brain, released in June 2013 by a team of researchers at the Montreal Neurological Institute (Canada) and the Forschungszentrum Jülich (Germany) and is part of the European Human Brain Project.
-The isotropic 3D spatial resolution of the BigBrain atlas is 20 µm, much finer than the typical 1 mm resolution of other existing 3D models of the human brain such as the Allen Brain Atlas.
+The isotropic 3D spatial resolution of the BigBrain atlas is 20 µm, much finer than the typical 1 mm resolution of other existing 3D models of the human brain.
 In 2014, BigBrain was cited in the top 10 MIT Technology Review.

 The 3D model was created from the brain of an unidentified 65-year-old man who died with no known brain pathology.
 His brain, after being removed from the skull, was first scanned using an MRI machine, then embedded in paraffin.

 In April 2004 the brain was sliced into 7,404 sections 20µm thick using a large-scale microtome.
 After each section was removed, the uncut face was photographed in order to provide an additional reference for removing distortion.
 The brain sections were placed on large glass slides and then stained for cell bodies using the Merker method, a process that causes the grey matter in the brain to be darkly stained while leaving the white matter uncolored.
 The stained sections were scanned and digitized using a flatbed scanner at 2400dpi, creating a one terabyte raw record.
 The acquisition process took about 1,000 hours of labor.

 digitally repairing the images